A Pot Stock to Think About

 Headquartered in Boston, TILT Holdings is a vertically integrated technology and infrastructure cannabis company.

 You don’t really hear about TILT Holdings stock when analysts talk about pot stocks because it is quite a bit different from most companies in the legal marijuana industry.
-Rather than just growing cannabis plants, the company provides comprehensive operations and software solutions at each stage in the cannabis supply chain.
+Rather than just growing cannabis plants, the company provides comprehensive operations and software solutions at each stage in the supply chain.

 For instance, TILT Holdings’ wholly-owned subsidiary Jupiter Research, LLC focuses on the design, development, and manufacturing of vaporizing technologies for natural plant-derived oil.
 (Source: “TILT Holdings Announces Milestone of Supporting 2,000 Brands Across North America and Full Integration of Baker into Blackbird,” TILT Holdings Inc, September 5, 2019.)